ROMANS CHAPTER 12: THE CHRISTIAN AS A LIVING SACRIFICE

 In Romans 6:11-13 Paul urged the Roman community to let holiness and not sin be the guide for their lives: "In the same way, you must see yourselves as being dead to sin but alive for God in Christ Jesus.
 That is why you must not allow sin to reign over your mortal bodies and make you obey their desires; or give any parts of your bodies over to sin to be used as instruments of evil.
 Instead, give yourselves to God, as people brought to life from the dead, and give every part of your bodies to God to be instruments of uprightness..."

 In this part of his letter Paul summons the Roman community to a pattern of Christian life that is responsive to the teaching of the Gospel of Jesus Christ.
 Mercy/ compassion is the key word in this opening verse, for mercy is what defines God's universal plan of salvation.
 It is in the faithful response to this call of "living in the spirit" that the Christian will fully experience God's mercy.
-Now in Romans 12:1 Paul defines the necessity for that life of holiness in terms of each Christian offering his and her live as a sacrifice acceptable to God'a holy living sacrifice.
+Now in Romans 12:1 Paul defines the necessity for that life of holiness in terms of each Christian offering his and her life as a sacrifice acceptable to God'a holy living sacrifice.

 Question: Today as in the distant past private worship has always been defined as giving adoration and praise to God but how was public worship defined under the previous covenants from Adam to Abraham to Sinai?
 See Genesis 8:20-21; 22:1-5; Leviticus 17:10-12; Hebrews 9:22.